Tiger Feet

-Tiger Feet is a popular song by the English glam rock band Mud, released in January 1974.
+Tiger Feet is a song by the English glam rock band Mud, released in January 1974.
 Written and produced by the songwriting team of Mike Chapman and Nicky Chinn, it was the first of three number No. 1 singles for the band, in the UK Singles Chart. followed later that year by "Lonely This Christmas", and then in 1975 by "Oh Boy!"

 The band appeared on Top of the Pops wearing tiger-skin-patterned slippers.

 Release details

 According to his son, Calvin Hayes, Mickie Most added the song to RAK records' lineup on the basis of the title alone.

 The single was released on the 7-inch vinyl record format by the RAK music label.
 The B-side of the single is Mr Bagatelle.

 "Tiger Feet" was featured as part of a medley on Mud's album Mud Rock, which reached number No. 8 in the UK Albums Chart.

 Chart position and sales

 "Tiger Feet" was a huge success, it was number No. 1 in the UK and Ireland charts for four consecutive weeks, from 26 January to 16 February, in 1974 and also topped the charts in the Netherlands.
 It sold over 700,000 copies in the UK alone and over a million copies globally.
 It was also the best selling single in Britain that year.